habuka036/wakame-vdc-wiki/en/usage_guide/basics.md

 ## What is covered here?

-We are going to walk you through Wakame-vdc's most basic function, namely starting instances.
+We are going to walk you through Wakame-vdc's most basic function which is starting instances.
 Instance is the term that Wakame-vdc uses for a virtual server.
 The reasoning behind this is that we're not booting virtual machine images directly.
 Instead we're booting copies of it.
-We're instantiating an virtual machine image.
+We're instantiating a virtual machine image.

 ## Prerequisites